-The local government FY 2006 NIMS requirements issued by DHS cover a wide range of activities from formal adoption of NIMS to interoperability issues.
-This part covers general FY 2006 requirements that local government is required to accomplish.
+The Tribal government FY 2006 NIMS requirements issued by DHS cover a wide range of activities from formal adoption of NIMS to interoperability issues.
+This part covers general FY 2006 requirements that Tribal government is required to accomplish.

-- Adopt NIMS at the community level for all government departments and agencies, as well as promote and encourage NIMS adoption by associations, utilities, non-governmental organizations (NGOs), and private sector incident management and response organizations. - Establish the community's NIMS baseline against the FY 2005 and FY 2006 implementation requirements. - Revise and update plans and SOPs to incorporate NIMS and the National Response Plan (NRP) components, principles and policies, to include planning, training, response, exercises, equipment, evaluation and corrective actions. - Participate in and promote intrastate and interagency mutual aid agreements, to include agreements with the private sector and non-governmental organizations.
+- Adopt NIMS at the community level for all government departments and agencies; as well as promote and encourage NIMS adoption by associations, utilities, nongovernmental organizations (NGOs), and private sector incident management and response organizations. - Establish the community's NIMS baseline against the FY 2005 and FY 2006